protocolwhisper/Deep-Dive-Ethereum/Day 2/Day2.md

 "Availability" is another way to look at this, meaning that if I send a valid transaction, it will eventually be included in the state.

-# We can't have both:
+# We can't have all:
 The CAP theorem is a famous result in distributed systems theory, stating that no distributed system can have:

 * Consistency